-The Dynamic Processing module of the ESI provides you with all the intuitive control options of an analog synthesizer.
-But, since you are starting with complex digitally sampled sounds instead of simple square or sawtooth waveforms, the possibilities are multiplied dramatically.
-Each of the 64 channels contains three AHDSR type envelope generators, one multi-waveform LFO with delay and variation, 19 ultra powerful filters (VCF) with resonance, one level VCA, one stereo panning network, and an extremely flexible routing scheme which ties everything together.
-The diagram below illustrates the layout of an ESI channel.
+The Dynamic Processing section of the ESI-32 provides you with all the intuitive control options of an analog synthesizer.
+But since you are starting with complex, digitally sampled sounds instead of simple square or sawtooth waveforms, the possibilities are multiplied dramatically.
+Each of the 32 channels contains three AHDSR type envelope generators, one multi-waveform LFO with delay and variation, one 24 dB/ octave low pass filter (VCF) with resonance, one level VCA, one stereo panning network, and an extremely flexible routing scheme which ties everything together.
+The diagram below illustrates the layout of an ESI-32 channel.

-This block diagram illustrates the general architecture of the ESI.
+This block diagram illustrates the general architecture of the ESI-32.
 The dotted lines show how realtime controllers, envelopes and LFOs can be routed to modulate the sound.